gnosek/aws-snapshot/README.md

 ## AWS EBS Snapshot cleaner

-Deletes all snapshots with 'Backup:Expires' tag older than now.
+Deletes all snapshots with older than specified TTL, exluding any with tag 'Backup:Retain'.

 ### Build
 To create a deployment package.